MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/AD-FS-Scenarios-for-Developers.md

 ### Tokens used
 These scenarios make use of three token types:

 * **id_token:** A JWT token used to represent the identity of the user.
-The ‚Äòaud‚Äô or audience claim of the id_token matches the client ID of the native or server application.
+The ëaudí or audience claim of the id_token matches the client ID of the native or server application.
 * **access_token:** A JWT token used in Oauth and OpenID connect scenarios and intended to be consumed by the resource.
-The ‚Äòaud‚Äô or audience claim of this token must match the identifier of the resource or Web API.
+The ëaudí or audience claim of this token must match the identifier of the resource or Web API.
 * **refresh_token:** This token is submitted in place of collecting user credentials to provide a single sign on experience.
 This token is both issued and consumed by AD FS, and is not readable by clients or resources.

 ### Native client to Web API